Arpita-deb/London_Bike_Share_Tableau_EDA/README.md

 | **Is weekend** | *Boolean field* 1=weekend; 0=weekday |
 | **Season** | category field meteorological seasons (spring, summer, fall and winter) |

+## Potential Stakeholders:

+* Bike-sharing companies: These are the entities that own, operate, and maintain the bike-sharing system, such as providing the bikes, stations, docks, apps, etc.

+* The public: These are the potential and actual users of the bike-sharing system, who benefit from the convenience, affordability, and health benefits of bike-sharing.

+* The media: These are the platforms that communicate and promote the bike-sharing system to the public, such as social media, news outlets, blogs, etc.

+* The government: These are the authorities that regulate and support the bike-sharing system, such as providing policies, subsidies, infrastructure, etc.

 ## Overview of the Project:

 The analysis is broken down into 2 parts: